 Overdue taxes and income taxes – If your past-due taxes are payroll taxes or fraud penalties, these cannot be discharged.

 - Fraud was not committed, nor willful evasion – If you have committed bankruptcy fraud or purposefully evaded taxes, you cannot discharge tax debt.

 - Your debt is three years or older – If your debt is less than three years old, your debts cannot be discharged.

 - A tax return was filed – If a tax return was not filed, your tax debt cannot be discharged.

 - You pass the 240-day rule – If the IRS has not assessed your debt 240 or more days before filing, your debts are not dischargeable.

 In the majority of Chapter 13 bankruptcy cases, debts cannot be discharged.
 Instead, as previously mentioned, you will repay your taxes during your repayment plan, spanning either three or five years.

 Contact Charles W. Daff, Bankruptcy Attorney

 If you have tax debt and are considering filing for bankruptcy, you need an experienced and creative attorney on your side.
-With nearly 40 years of experience in bankruptcy law, Charles W. Daff, Bankruptcy Attorney, can help you get the stress out of your finances.
-If you are in the Orange County, California, area and require a skilled and professional bankruptcy lawyer, contact the bankruptcy relief experts today to schedule your free consultation.
+With nearly 43 years of experience in bankruptcy law, Charles W. Daff, Bankruptcy Attorney, can help you get the stress out of your finances.
+If you reside in Orange County, Riverside County, San Bernardino County or Los Angeles County and are considering filing for bankruptcy, contact Charles W. Daff, Bankruptcy Attorney today.